cashubtc/cdk/crates/cdk-rexie/README.md

-# Cashu Development Kit Redb Storage Backend
+# Cashu Development Kit Rexie Storage Backend

 **ALPHA** This library is in early development, the api will change and should be used with caution.